push-protocol/push-whitepaper/protocol-specs-section/protocol-integration-flow/creating-channel-on-protocol.md

 # Creating Channel on dApp / Server / Smart Contract

-The creation of channel is a **one time process** and as such is recommended to do it either from EPNS dApp, EPNS JS library or a custom JS library of your choice.
+The creation of channel is a **one time process** and as such is recommended to do it either from Push dApp, Push JS library or a custom JS library of your choice.
 [Information about the channel payload specs is described here](../specifications/channel-payload-specs.md).

 Interfacing directly via smart contract to protocol to create a channel can also be done by calling it